Wyndham Hotels & Resorts Inc. research snapshot

 Moat

-The moat comes from brand scale (25 brands, 9,300+ properties), Wyndham Rewards loyalty (100M+ members), global distribution systems, and long-term franchise contracts.
+The moat comes from brand scale (25 brands, about 8,300 hotels, 873,400 rooms), geographic reach, owner relationships, Wyndham Rewards loyalty with over 126 million members, and long-term franchise contracts.
 It narrows if budget lodging faces competition from short-term rentals, owner satisfaction erodes, or major brands lose relevance with travelers.

 Munger risk inversion

-The thesis fails if RevPAR weakens across economy and midscale brands, owners struggle with profitability and financing, franchise attrition accelerates, debt costs pressure free cash flow, the dividend is cut, or the stock continues to grind lower without a catalyst.
+The thesis fails if U.S. RevPAR momentum fades, international RevPAR keeps falling, the Revo insolvency termination is messy, owners struggle with profitability and financing, franchise attrition accelerates, debt costs pressure free cash flow, the dividend is cut, or the stock continues to grind lower without a catalyst.

 Management